 - Use an effective immobiliser system on all onsite plant machinery.
 It’s true, seasoned criminals have a workaround for many security measures, but this may buy your security team much needed time to notify the authorities if they spot an offence taking place

 - Install a robust construction site security system.
 Here at Safeguard Systems, we recommend investing in an integrated CCTV and security alarm system.
 We also suggest a perimeter security alarm that triggers when potential intruders near access points of your site.
 CCTV monitoring services can also help reduce the impact of crime.
-Rather than relying on onsite security guards, a monitored CCTV system is managed by an external team 24/7 helping to reduce crime being missed.
+Rather than relying on onsite security guards, an external team manages the monitored CCTV 24/7 helping to reduce instances of missed crimes.
 CCTV monitoring can reduce the costs of security by up to 80% against employing physical guards on site

 - Park all plant machinery together and chain it up where possible – simply make it difficult for criminals to have their way.
 You can’t always stop criminals getting into your site, but once in there are many measures you can do to prevent any further crime taking place